- Home

 10. Spiced roasted chickpeas

-If you’re looking for something to snack on while reading, watching a movie, or trying to get through a slow afternoon at your desk, why not try these spicy roasted chickpeas from Tasty?
+If you’re looking for something to snack on while reading, watching a movie, or getting through a slow afternoon at your desk, why not try these spicy roasted chickpeas from Tasty?

 Spicy but salty, and slightly crunchy on the outside with a soft middle, these roasted chickpeas tick all the boxes for both taste and texture.
 Tasty’s recipe uses salt, olive oil, cumin, cayenne pepper, and chilli powder.

-The fun thing about this snack idea is that you can get as creative as you like.
+The fun thing about this snack idea is that you can get creative.
 For example, you could try these spiced lemon roasted chickpeas from The Food Blog or these vegan bacon flavoured roasted ones from Yum Vegan Food.

 As mentioned, chickpeas have a huge range of health benefits.
-Their high fibre content can help with digestion and their low glycemic index (GI) makes them effective at controlling blood sugar levels.
-They also contain choline – a nutrient that helps to produce important chemicals for the brain and nervous system.
+Their high fibre content can help digestion, and their low glycemic index (GI) makes them effective at controlling blood sugar levels.
+They also contain choline, a nutrient that helps to produce important chemicals needed for brain and nervous system function.

 11. Blueberry muffins